Effects of self-avoidance on the packing of stiff rods on ellipsoids: Analysis

-Formally, Eq. \eqref{eq:mean field central} may have up to 5 solutions, however only up to 3 are physical (one is the ground state solution, one metastable and one unstable), satisfying the constraint $0 \leq \sigma \leq \frac{1}{2}$.
+Formally, Eq. \eqref{eq:mean field central} may have up to $5$ solutions, however only up to $3$ are physical {solutions} (one is the ground state solution, one metastable and one unstable), satisfying the constraint $0 \leq \sigma \leq \frac{1}{2}$.
 Fig. \ref{fig:crit_surf} depicts the critical surface $u^*(\epsilon,\delta)$.
-For any $u<u^*$ there is only one (stable) solution, while for $u>u^*$ there are three solutions (two are locally stable, one is unstable).
+For any $u<u^*$ there is only one (stable) solution, while for $u>u^*$ there are three solutions, where two are locally stable (i.e. one globally stable and one metastable), while one is unstable.

-Additionally, we consider a completely random filament over the ellipsoid, to eliminate effects that relate only to the geometry of the surface rather that the elastic and entropic response of the filament to that geometry.
-A direct calculation of this dependence (see appendix \ref{app: random coil}) yields
+In order to provide further insight, we consider a completely random filament over the ellipsoid, to eliminate effects that relate only to the geometry of the surface rather than the elastic and entropic response of the filament to that geometry.
+A direct calculation of this dependence \cite{supp} yields